Sláine: The Roleplaying Game of Celtic Heroes

 Sláine: The Roleplaying Game of Celtic Heroes is a fantasy role-playing game (RPG) designed by Ian Sturrock, and first published in 2002 by Mongoose Publishing.
 The game is currently out of print.
 It was derived from Sláine using the d20 System.
 The franchise was transferred to the Runequest rules system in 2007.
 The rules were meant to be convertible and much of the background information has been transferred verbatim, as has the format and borders of the pages.

 Publication history

-Mongoose's second RPG, Sláine, The Roleplaying Game of Celtic Fantasy (2002), was based on another 2000AD license like the company's first RPG, The Judge Dredd Roleplaying Game.
-Both of these RPGs used the d20 System although Sláine differentiated itself from other fantasy systems with some new concepts, such as "enech" — a sort of reputation and honor system.
-Mongoose was able to support all four of their d20 RPGs throughout the d20 boom.
-They had already learned how to support RPGs quickly and constantly through their work on d20 fantasy books; now they applied those rules to their in-house releases, and as a result Sláine received 10 supplements (2002-2003).
-The d20 boom turned into a d20 bust starting in 2003, and Sláine ended its run in that year.
+Sláine, The Roleplaying Game of Celtic Fantasy (2002), was the second role-playing game published by Mongoose Publishing, and like their first RPG The Judge Dredd Roleplaying Game it was both was a licensed property from the 2000AD comics and also used the d20 System.
+Sláine differed from other fantasy systems by introducing new concepts, including "enech" which was a system representing reputation and honor for characters.
+Mongoose managed to support all four of their d20 role-playing game lines quickly and constantly during the d20 boom, and as a result Sláine received 10 supplements (2002-2003).
+The d20 boom went into a bust beginning in 2003, with Mongoose ending the run of Sláine in that year.

-Mongoose published a RuneQuest edition of Sláine (2007), though it was not well-supported.
+Mongoose published a RuneQuest edition of Sláine (2007), but did not support that version well.